GalacticcGames/EiV/README.md

 > The Galaxy is a community that is for interacting with us and others that use our products and support us. *You can join even if you haven't purchased our products.* You can look at questions and written reviews from community members on a variety of topics relating to what we do.
 We hope to see you there!

-◿ A [setup tutorial](https://youtu.be/HEuoAquiClk) can be found on YouTube demonstrating how to get EiV working in an Unreal Engine project for Blueprints and C++

 ◿ Detailed documentation and the changelog is available below if you want to read more about EiV